mattbellis/hmis/README.md

 # hmis
 A set of Python tools to parse files from a standard dump of HMIS (Homeless Management Information System) data and do some simple analysis and visualization.

-hmis-python is written in python and developed by Sara Mahar and Matthew Bellis at Siena College.
+hmis is written in python and developed by Sara Mahar (now at the University of San Francisco) and Matthew Bellis at Siena College.

-See the hmis-python repository and readthedocs for further information.

-# Install

-Install the latest version (from GitHub): `pip install git+git://github.com/rasbt/biopandas.git#egg=biopandas`
+More complete documentation can be found at [readthedocs](http://hmis.readthedocs.io/en/latest/).